smbowler/catstagram/README.md

 #### TODO #3: Find/Fix the Errors
     * Read the error, find what line the error is on, click on the link to the brain.js file
     * Go back to Gitpod, remove the error so that the javascript file is empty.
-    * Save your work in Gitpod by click "Ctrl S" or File > Save
+    * Save your work in Gitpod by typing "Ctrl S" or File > Save
     * Return to Chrome and refresh the page.
 Recheck the console for errors.
 You should see a no more error on line 1 of brain.js.

 ## Part II: Build The Structure of Catstagram with HTML